Arizona Court Records

 How to Find Arizona Criminal Court Records Online?

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Functioning privately and separately from any state government institution, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, provided it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 Third party sites are not government sponsored websites, and record availability may differ from official channels.